Echo State Networks for Time Series Forecasting: Hyperparameter Sweep and Benchmarking: Echo State Networks

 \section{Echo State Networks}

-Modeling and forecasting time series in our setting involves learning a functional relationship between discrete-time inputs and outputs.
-Many problems cannot be captured by simple linear mappings, making non-linear models necessary.
-A common strategy is to project inputs into a high-dimensional, non-linear feature space (dimensionality expansion) and then apply linear methods such as regression \citep{Lukosevicius2009}.
+Forecasting time series in our setting requires learning the relationship between past observations and future values.
+Since many time series exhibit nonlinear dynamics, purely linear models are often too restrictive to capture these dependencies adequately.
+A common approach in this context is to map the input into a high-dimensional nonlinear feature space and then estimate the forecast by means of a simple linear readout, such as regression \citep{Lukosevicius2009}.

 ESNs share the general architecture of neural networks but differ fundamentally in training.
-ESNs separate the non-linear temporal processing, handled by a fixed, recurrent reservoir, from the readout layer, which is typically linear and trained via supervised learning.
+ESNs separate the nonlinear temporal processing, handled by a fixed, recurrent reservoir, from the readout layer, which is typically linear and trained via supervised learning.
 This separation contrasts with traditional RNNs, where all weights are jointly optimized \citep{Lukosevicius2009}.

 An ESN consists of an input layer, a large randomly initialized reservoir, and an output layer.
-Only the output weights (\(\mathbf{W}^{out}\)) are trained; the input (\(\mathbf{W}^{in}\)) and reservoir (\(\mathbf{W}\)) weights remain fixed \citep{Lukosevicius2012}.
+Only the output weights \(\mathbf{W}^\mathrm{out}\) are trained, whereas the input weight matrix \(\mathbf{W}^\mathrm{in}\) and the reservoir weight matrix \(\mathbf{W}\) remain fixed \citep{Lukosevicius2012}.
 The reservoir's dynamically evolving internal states provide a rich basis from which the output is linearly reconstructed.

-For univariate forecasting, the output layer contains a single variable, \(y_t\).
-In a purely feedback-driven ESN, the input is simply the previous observation, \(u_t = y_{t-1}\), analogous to a first-order autoregressive model.
-Owing to this autoregressive setup, ESNs naturally support recursive forecasting: the predicted value \(\hat{y}_{T+1|T}\) is fed back as input to generate \(\hat{y}_{T+2|T}\), and the process continues until the desired forecast horizon \(h\) is obtained.
+For univariate forecasting, the output layer contains a single output variable, \(y_t\).
+In the autoregressive ESN considered here, the input is simply the previous observation, \(u_t = y_{t-1}\), analogous to a first-order autoregressive model.
+Owing to this autoregressive setup, ESNs naturally support recursive forecasting (``closed-loop''): the one-step ahead forecast \(\hat{y}_{T+1 \mid T}\) is fed back as input to generate the two-step ahead forecast \(\hat{y}_{T+2 \mid T}\), and so on.
+The process continues until the desired forecast horizon \(h\) is reached.

+This input specification is intentionally restrictive.
+It keeps the ESN architecture comparable across all time series and isolates the effect of the reservoir dynamics, but it does not explicitly provide seasonal lagged inputs such as \(y_{t-12}\) for monthly data or \(y_{t-4}\) for quarterly data.
+Seasonal information can therefore only enter indirectly through the reservoir state and the recursive forecast dynamics.
+Consequently, the results should be interpreted as the performance of a simple first-order autoregressive ESN rather than as the best achievable performance of ESNs with richer input structures.